 4. Your Rights and Our Duties

-If you are concerned that UHC has violated your privacy rights, or you disagree with a decision UHC made about access to your records, you may contact Dr. Gerianne Bliss, Director of the University Health Center, at 660-543-4770.
+If you are concerned that UHC has violated your privacy rights, or you disagree with a decision UHC made about access to your records, you may contact Amy Kiger, Director of Campus Community Health, at 660-543-4772.

 You may also send a written complaint to the Secretary of the U.S. Department of Health and Human Services.
 The person listed above can provide you with the appropriate address upon request.